Azure/simdem/demo_scripts/VarnishCluster/README.md

 An Ingress controller is a specialized load balancer for Kubernetes (and other containerized) environments.
 Kubernetes ingress resources are used to configure the ingress rules and routes for individual Kubernetes services.

 This tutorial uses Helm 3 to install the NGINX ingress controller on a supported version of Kubernetes.
-The following commands create a basic NGINX ingress controller without customizing the defaults
+The following commands create a basic NGINX ingress controller without customizing the defaults This will take approximately 1 minute
 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
 helm repo update